Errors and Warnings¶

 ¶

-Warns that a case statement contains a constant with a
+Warns that a case statement contains a constant with an

 x

 .
 Verilator is two-state so interpret such items as always false.
-Note a common error is to use aX
+Note that a frequent error is to use aX

 -